 An Ideal Customer Profile (ICP) is a hypothetical description of your perfect customer.
-A customer that would get the maximum benefit from what it is that you are selling and provide you with significant value in exchange.
+A customer that would get the maximum benefit from what you are selling and provide you with significant value in exchange.

-This includes value beyond paying you for your services, such as sending you referrals, providing you with testimonials, giving you the kind of feedback that will help you improve your offer.
+This includes value beyond paying you for your services, such as sending you referrals, providing you with testimonials, and giving you feedback that will help you improve your offer.

-Your ICP describes are the types of prospects you should spend time pursuing.
+Your ICP describes the types of prospects you should spend time pursuing.

 How do you build an ICP?
 Ask these questions:

 - How big are they (annual revenue, number of employees, etc.)?

 - How much research do they do before they buy?

 - Do they rely on referrals to find products?

 - Why would they decide to purchase your product?